 Triple pane windows are very effective, but they are much heavier and also a lot more expensive than a conventional double glazed unit.
 The technology behind triple glazed glass units is still quite new, combined with the fact that they are not very common means that the prices are more expensive than you might expect.

 Triple glazing is extremely efficient at insulating your house.
 Whether or not you want to use triple pane windows will depend mainly on your climate.
 If you have a very harsh cold winter then you will want to consider triple glazing as an alternative.

-There are also a number of different triple pane glass windows which have a special UV coating which will prevent as much sunlight from radiating into your house.
-UV coatings can be applied to both double and triple glazed windows.
+There are also a number of different triple-pane glass windows that have a special UV coating that will prevent as much sunlight from radiating into your house.
+UV coatings can be applied to both double and triple-glazed windows.
 UV coatings will provide lots of insulation to your home.
-This UV coating will prevent the heat from entering your home.
-You might want to consider using double pane UV coated windows rather than using triple pane windows as they offer the same benefits for lower cost.
+This UV coating will prevent heat from entering your home.
+You might want to consider using double pane UV coated windows rather than using triple pane windows as they offer the same benefits for a lower cost.

 What is the "R" Factor?